Cipher-Syntax/Python-Projects/readme.md

 ### 5. Singly Linked List Program
 A program that implements a singly linked list with basic operations such as insertion, deletion, searching, updating, and sorting.

+## 6. String, List, Tuple, and Dictionary Methods Demo
+This project demonstrates various methods for manipulating strings, lists, tuples, and dictionaries in Python.